TitusJungIIP/proteoform_dbIndex/README.md

 ```

 As you can see, the returned *IndexedSequence* contains the annotation of the sequence variation (**SPSPDD\[I->V\]LERVAADVKEYER**) when calling to *.getModSequence()* method.

+## Getting peptides with polymorphism annotations and PTMs:

 Then, we also know from UniprotKB that this protein has been annotated as having a phosphorilation at positions [578](https://www.uniprot.org/blast/?about=Q13523[578]&key=Modified%20residue) and [580](https://www.uniprot.org/blast/?about=Q13523[580]&key=Modified%20residue) and so, we can ask for the same parent mass plus a phosphorilation (+79.966):

 ```